loafey/master-thesis/Thesis/3.0. System-level functional language/main.typ

 == Types & values<TypesAndValues>

-SLFL consists of two fragments:
+#languageName consists of two fragments:

 - _Positive fragment_ describes how things are created.
 When we talk about values we refer to the positive fragment.